-I’m running a one day introduction to permaculture!
+I’m running another one day introduction to permaculture!

 Skills for gardening, skills for life.
 Learn to design, inspired by nature.